nairsatish/SoftwareTutorials/README.md

   4. Add Check for if in environment or if in google colab.

 B1:
-1. Whenever channels are inserted, add an x or a circle per type of channel throughout the axon/soma.
+1. Whenever channels are inserted, add an x or a circle per type of channel throughout the soma.

 9. Email Dr. Nair about the document of default values for everything.